google/oss-fuzz/docs/ideal_integration.md

 However in some cases someone outside the project team may want to fuzz the code and the project maintainers are not interested in helping.

-In such cases we can host the fuzz targets, dictionaries, etc in this repository.
+In such cases we can host the fuzz targets, dictionaries, etc in this repository and mention them in the Dockerfile.
 Examples: [libxml2](../targets/libxml2), [c-ares](../targets/c-ares), [expat](../targets/expat).
 This is far from ideal because the fuzz targets will not be continuosly tested and hence may quickly bitrot.